-2.39 The Council can only review a licence where it is alleged that the licensing objectives are not being met.
+- 2.39 The Council can only review a licence where it is alleged that the licensing objectives are not being met.
 The Council will hold a review hearing to consider the merits of an application or licence where the representation is considered relevant.
 In order to be relevant it must relate to the likely effect of the grant of the licence on the promotion of at least one of the licensing objectives.
 Review hearings will be heard by a Sub-Committee of three City Councillors.
-Applicants and objectors will be informed of the hearing and invited to attend such hearings to present their arguments.
-Hearings will be held at an appropriate frequency so as to allow such matters to be dealt with promptly and efficiently.
+Applicants, and any other person making a representation, will be informed of the hearing and invited to attend such hearings to present their arguments. - 2.40 The Council will however make every effort to consult with the applicant and any other person making a representation to resolve any issues as appropriate.

-- 2.40 The Council will however make every effort to consult with the applicant and objector to resolve any issues as appropriate. - 2.41 Where the Council find that a representation is not relevant, or is frivolous or vexatious, the person making the representation may challenge this finding by way of a judicial review in the Courts. - 2.42 Following a Review Hearing the Council may :- - (a) modify the conditions of the licence; - (b) exclude a licensable activity from the scope of the licence; - (c) remove the designated premises supervisor; - (d) suspend the licence for a period (not exceeding three months); or - (e) revoke the licence
+- 2.41 Where the Council finds that a representation is not relevant, or is frivolous or vexatious, the person making the representation may challenge this finding by way of a judicial review in the Courts. - 2.42 Following a Review Hearing the Council may:- - (a) modify the conditions of the licence; - (b) exclude a licensable activity from the scope of the licence; - (c) remove the designated premises supervisor; - (d) suspend the licence for a period (not exceeding three months); or - (e) revoke the licence